pranjal-sri/Feedback-Augmented-Search/README.md

 1. **Setting Up Environment:**
    - Ensure you have Python installed on your system.
-   - Make sure you run
+   - Make sure you run these two commands to ensure that you have pip installed and all the lates updates are installed
    ```bash
    sudo apt update
    sudo apt install python3-pip